-During external administration and liquidation, the bankruptcy manager may terminate the debtor’s contracts if:
+During liquidation, the bankruptcy manager may terminate the debtor’s contracts if:

-- the contract will impede restoration of the debtor’s solvency; or
+- the contract impedes restoration of the debtor’s solvency; or

-- the debtor will incur losses from performance in comparison to similar transactions concluded in comparable circumstances.
+- the debtor incurs losses from performance in comparison to similar transactions concluded in comparable circumstances.

 What is the typical timeframe for completion of liquidation procedures?

 Liquidation can last up to six months and can be extended by a further six months.
 Upon a motion of the parties to the case, the court may extend the liquidation procedure more than once if it finds the grounds for extension of the procedure.